tsolina/experience/README.md

 # experience is 3DExperience wrapper for Catvba/CATScript API

 # beta software:
-currently only part infrastructure is fully supported
+currently part infrastructure, assembly structrue, drawing, measure are fully supported

 # requirements:
 3DExperience installed and running on the system